vib-tcp/rdm-introductory-course/rdm.md

 > - List the benefits of good data management for the research/er.
 > - List the aspects to take into account when implementing data management practices to reach FAIR data as end goal.
 > - Find and explain data policy and recommendations of few journals and funders.
 >
-> **Session 2: Organising and standardising research data that underpin your publication**
+> **Session 2: A closer look at the repositories world**
 >
+> - Recognize generic and discipline specific repositories.
+> - Explain the different access levels and access types.
+> - List considerations to be taken into account when sharing human data.
+> - Mention few domain specific and restricted access repositories.
+>
+> **Session 3: Planning for efficiency**
+>
+> - Describe what a data management plan (DMP) is.
+> - List which areas should be covered in a DMP.
+> - Create a plan and select the appropriate template in DMPonline(.be)
+> - Describe what types of data exist.
+> - Recognize characteristics of data that need specific RDM measures (e.g. confidential data, large data).
+>
+> **Session 4: Organising and standardising research data that underpin your publication**
+>
 > - To implement a system to organise and structure all data and documentation files linked to a publication during and after research.
 > - To apply logical, structured and descriptive file names in their project.
 > - To implement file versioning in their project (manually).
 > - To use suitable data standards to make data interoperable, commonly understandable and reusable.
 >
-> **Session 3: Make writing easier: Document & describe your data**
+> **Session 5: Make writing easier: Document & describe your data**
 >
 > - Implement SOP (standardoperating procedure) type of approach for your daily documentation of experiments.
 > - Discuss the benefitis of make versioning more persistent by using github or related.
 > - Apply minimal metadata standards for domain-specific data.
 > - Describe the impact of documentation on the publication preparation
 >
-> **Session 4: Data publication 101**
->
-> - Explain what a trusted data repository is and how to find it.
-> - Finding trusted repositories and identifying those that are certified.
-> - Submit metadata for publication.
-> - Deposit metadata in a repository.
-> - Use a trusted generic repository to share research output.
-> - Apply PIDs to their own research outputs.
->
-> **Session 5: Ethical and legal constraints on the sharing of personal data**
+> **Session 6: Ethical and legal constraints on the sharing of personal data**
->
 > - Recognize and discuss the main GDPR principles.
 > - Explain when is a dataset subject to the GDPR.
 > - Recognize practical consequences of the GDPR.
 > - Differentiate anonymous, pseudonymous and, when are data highly unique.
-> - Describe how to protect personal data.
+> - Know how to protect personal data.
-> - Apply anonymization to publish/upload onto a repository and share human datasets.
+> - Apply anonymization to publish/upload onto a repository and share human datasets.**>
->
-> **Session 6: A closer look at the repositories world**
->
-> - Recognize generic and discipline specific repositories.
-> - Explain the different access levels and access types.
-> - List considerations to be taken into account when sharing human data.
-> - Mention few domain specific and restricted access repositories.
->
-> **Session 7: Reusing data**
->
-> - Find databases of existing data.
-> - Verify if the data is suitable for reuse.
-> - List what aspects to check to evaluate data quality.
-> - Explain possible ways to deal with versioning of existing data.
-> - Be able to cite data correctly.
->
-> **Session 8: Planning for efficiency**
->
-> - Describe what a data management plan (DMP) is.
-> - List which areas should be covered in a DMP.
-> - Create a plan and select the appropriate template in DMPonline(.be)
-> - Describe what types of data exist.
-> - Recognize characteristics of data that need specific RDM measures (e.g. confidential data, large data).
 >
 > <i class="fa fa-user"></i> **Target Audience:** Researchers
 >